Arihant25/gradR/CODE_OF_CONDUCT.md

-# Code of Conduct - Grades Calculator IIITH
+# Code of Conduct - GradR

 ## Our Pledge